canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     but in general:

     - Any variable that is not in the ``environ`` section of a job is not set
     - Any variable not declared in the ``environment`` section of a launcher or configuration file is not set

-If you decide to parametrize your tests using enviroment variables, always check if they are set or give them a default value via ``${...:-default}``.
+If you decide to parametrize your tests using environment variables, always check if they are set or give them a default value via ``${...:-default}``.
 If you expect a variable to be set and it is not, always fail the test stating what variable you needed and what it was for.
 If you decide to use a default